Google+

 Payroll Tax Deduction Topics - Part 2

-In this chat, you'll find current payroll tax rates that would be of interest to Canadian small business owners and bookkeepers who work from home.
+In this chat, you'll find a handy reference of current payroll tax rates that would be useful to Canadian small business owners and bookkeepers working from home.
+Make Bookkeeping-Essentials YOUR practical solutions RESOURCE for basic accounting help.

 Click on an image to go to the chat.